MichelZOGBELEMOU/elite-bootcamp-2025_/homelab/proxmox-access.md

 - Root **cannot** SSH in any form
 - No root password
 - No root key login
-- Root is accessible only locally on the console (or via iDRAC 10.10.0.34)
+- Root is accessible only locally on the console

 This is the strongest possible SSH hardening.

 ### 4.3 Authorized Keys
-Only Michel can perform remote SSH administration:
+Only michel can perform remote SSH administration:

 ```
 /home/michel/.ssh/authorized_keys